bakame-php/stackwatch/README.md

 ````
 ### Iterations

-If you need to access the average usage for a specific metrics you can use the second argument.
+If you need to access the average usage for a specific metric, you can use the second argument.
 When executing a callback more than once, the average value for that specific metric across all iterations
 will be returned: